hod25/MagicMirror/pages/_pages/pi-modules.markdown

 Many modules are working out of the box with this docker setup.
 But if you want to use modules which needs hardware of the raspberry pi the setup can be tricky.
 This step-by-step example is a showcase how to solve such problems when you want to use a PIR motion sensor.

+> 👉 This guide is outdated:
+> - The mentioned MMM-Pir-Sensor module is not maintained anymore, so use another one
+> - Using `karsten13/magicmirror:fat` instead of `karsten13/magicmirror:latest` is now recommended because this image contains already python and other stuff

 # MagicMirror with PIR motion sensor

 ## Install module MMM-Pir-Sensor